The Jupiter Magazine Overflow Section...

 Les Gourdie corners hard in his Jupiter

-This a picture of Doug Rath's Jupiter which he ran at the Leyburn Sprints, a round-the-houses 3/4mile sprint held about 2 hours drive inland and slightly Southwest of Brisbane, Queensland, Australia.
+This a picture of the Doug Rath Jupiter which he ran at the Leyburn Sprints, a round-the-houses 3/4mile sprint held about 2 hours drive inland and slightly Southwest of Brisbane, Queensland, Australia.

 This event is nearly invitation-only as it is so popular, and caters for vehicles from day 1 to just yesterday, PROVIDED the car has some kind of classic pedigree.